Helping Children, Teens and Young Adults Get Healthy, Happy and Hopeful

 COPE Gets Real Results

-COPE has been used effectively in clinics, schools, and office practices in individual, group and classroom formats.
+COPE has been used effectively in clinics, K-12 schools and universities, and office practices in individual, group and classroom formats.
 Several separate studies* have shown that the evidence-based COPE Program results in reduced depressive and anxiety symptoms, as well as improved self-concept.

 In a large High School-based COPE Trial, teens who participated in the program in comparison to teens who did not receive COPE had: